carmelosammarco/tool4NC/README.md

 This fuction is able to generate a dynamic plot showing the variation of the selected variable in fuction of the time steps recorded into.

-## Be aware that:

-The tool is in development so it can be possible find bugs, errors and imprecisions.
-Please to report them if you find one.
-In the speciphic the major improvment need to be done with:

-### - The plotintime fuction:

-It works just in particular conditions in which "lat" and "lon" are the metadata name attributes for both latitude and longitude and the input file has just one depth record.
-In the next future i will try to let it works for ather latitude/longitude metadata record names.
-As long term project the aim is to use bot data single depth and multi-depths.
-For the latter I would like let the user decide in which  depth focus on and also be able to display variation in fuction of depth.

 ## Case examples: